 Last semester of a majority of colleges is light as compared to others.
 This enables a student to concentrate more hours on CAT preparation.
 At BYJU’S thousands of students are already preparing for CAT simultaneously with their degree.

 As mentioned earlier, there are MBA colleges that pay more attention to the profile of a candidate.
 Hence, it would be a slight disadvantage for a fresher.

 Getting into the 95+ percentile score should be a student’s first priority.
-Given that, a job experience should always be the backup option after MBA.
+Given that, a job experience should always be the backup option after an MBA.
 Give it your best shot every time and get admission in any of the top B-Schools in the country.